VioletViolaVi/To_Do_List/README.md

 # To Do List
-This is a to do list...
+This is a to do list for adding tasks to be completed; on it.
+The aim of this project is to produce a website that users can use to create, read, update and delete tasks on a to do list.
+The tasks are created by typing inside the input field at the top.
+Afterwards when the plus button is clicked on, the tasks appear in the box underneath, along with a bin icon, to be viewed/read.
+The tasks can be clicked on to have a line drawn through it, indicating it has been updated and crossed off because it's been completed.
+The bin icon when clicked, deletes the respective task.

 # UX
-This website is for anyone who...
+This website is for anyone who wishes to create a to do list to keep on track on the activities they are due to complete and help organise themselves in achieving such.
+The website is also accessible to users on different screen sizes to provide flexibility in the device used to access this website.

 ## User stories:
-- As a user, I want to.... so that I....
+- As a user, I want to create a task, so that I can document which activity I need to complete.
+- As a user, I want to cross out a task, so I know which activity I have completed.
+- As a user, I want to delete a completed task, so I know which activity I no longer want to complete.
 ## Designer stories:
+- As the designer, I want to add an input field, so users can add tasks they need to complete.
-- As the designer, I want to.... so that I....
+- As the designer, I want to enable tasks being crossed out, so that users can know which tasks they've completed.
+- As the designer, I want to enable deleting tasks, so users can remove tasks they are no longer interested in completing.

 ## Small Screens
 ![A wireframe image of the to do list on small screens.](media/wireframes/1.to_do_list-mobile.PNG)